canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 **Choose a naming convention for your test names and stick to it.**

-In our previous post, we covered two naming conventions.
+In [our previous post](({% post_url 2021-03-15-UnitTesting101 %})), we covered two naming conventions.
 An "ItShould" sentence and the three-part name separated with underscores.
 You can choose the one you like the most.

 That time, for Stringie `Remove()` method, we wrote test names like: